pezra/hal-client/README.md

     new_post = Post.new title: new_post_repr['title'], author: author, #...

 Created this way the representation will not dereference any links (because it doesn't have a HalClient) but it will provide `HalClient::Representation`s of both embedded and linked resources.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'hal-client'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install hal-client

 ## Upgrading from 1.x to 2.x